Ravishankar Shukla: Raipur District Council and civil disobedience

 Pandit Shukla had become a member of the Raipur District Council in 1921.
 He believed that through these local bodies the freedom struggle could best be fought.
 Alongside this he wanted to propagate education and an awakening for freedom among the masses.
 In 1922, the State Government handed over the management of schools to the District Council.
 Pandit Shukla established contacts with the teachers of these schools and to induce nationalism in them he organised teachers' conferences.
 There were 310 schools under the district council, and 900 teachers in these schools.
 Every year about 30,000 students were studying in these schools.
 These conventions of teachers worked to improve teaching methods, health, cleanliness, and patriotism.
 Pandit Shukla remained the president of Raipur District Council from 1927 to 1937.

 In a meeting of State Congress Committee held at Raipur, Pandit Dwarika Prasad Mishra suggested to name Hindi speaking part of the Central Provinces and Berar as Mahakoshal.
 In the beginning of 1930 Pandit Shukla & Pt.
-D. P. Mishra along with Chief of Mahakoshal Congress Committee Seth Govind Das toured entire Central Provinces to propagate the importance of Satyagrah movement.
-Pandit Shukla developed a force of young man to extensively propagate the ideals of the satyagraha.
+D. P. Mishra along with Chief of Mahakoshal Congress Committee Seth Govind Das toured the entire Central Provinces to propagate the importance of Satyagrah movement.
+Pandit Shukla developed a force of young men to extensively propagate the ideals of the satyagraha.

 Pandit Shukla was arrested for his participation in Civil Disobedience Movement.
 Initially, he was kept in Jubbulpore Jail but was soon shifted to Seoni Jail.

 In the beginning of 1931, Gandhi-Irwin pact took place.
 Accordingly, all political prisoners who were imprisoned during Civil Disobedience Movement were released from the jails.
 On 13 March, Pandit Shukla along with other political prisoners of the State was released from the jail.